 Cannabis is not the only THC carrying plant in nature, though.
 As there are various other plants and fungi with THC-like components.
 The expensive delicacy truffel, for example, contains enzymes that are needed to create anandamide.
 This ‘happy molecule’ is a THC-like substance that we humans produce naturally.
 Cocoa also contains anandamide-resembling compounds.
 Hence why eating chocolate could lengthen THC’s euphoric effects.

 Researchers from California say they’ve developed a genetically modified yeast, that produces THC-producing enzymes.
 Considering that cannabis is illegal in most parts of the world, yeast might be the key to create legal, natural and affordable medicinal THC.
 For the use in medicinal cannabis oil and other cannabis based medicine.

 5. Vegetal ‘Happy-Molecule’

-The reason why THC makes us feel good, is that the compound partially works on our ‘happiness-system’.
+The reason why THC makes us feel good and relaxed, is that the compound partially works on our ‘happiness-system’.
 As described above, THC is the vegetal version of anandamide – the body’s own happy molecule.
 By consuming the cannabinoid, the cannabis-compound takes the place of anandamide on the body’s CB-receptors.